14- Allagan Minds Think Alike (Sometimes)Date Posted: July 14, 2018

 "Now you're just being childish."

 To prove her point, he huffed and rolled his eyes under the mask.

-"The Amon of legends was always about saving the world.
-He just didn't always go about it the right way," Noah teased him gently.
+"Amon, I know you.
+You were always about saving the world.
+You just didn't always go about it the right way," Noah teased him gently.
 Then her tone turned more serious.
 "I wonder what you... and I... could have done if we had been dealt a different hand."

 "What do you mean?"

-"Our civilization was already marred beyond our control by the time we were born."
+"Our civilization was already marred beyond our control by the time we existed."
 She said sadly.
 "What we became was partially a product of our twisted time.
 My magic...
 Your mind...
 If we'd been born to a different era, we may have been heroes instead of footnotes in history."